 - Are you energized by the realities of higher learning?

 - Have you talked to people who have completed similar programs to learn about the pros and cons of their experience?

-- Have you visited schools or sat in on classes to test whether your body reacts with a snore or a smile?
+- Have you sat in on classes to test whether your body reacts with a snore or a smile?